linozen/exocortex/content/refs/python-for-everybody.md

 User count: 0
 ```

-`lst2` is empty because it looked for `user` elements which are not
+`lst2` is empty because it looked for `user` elements which are not nested
-nested within the top level `stuff` element (where there are none of).
+within the top level `stuff` element (where there are none of).

-#### JavaScript Object Notation (JSON) {#javascript-object-notation--json}
+#### JavaScript Object Notation (JSON)

-The JSON format was inspired by the object and array format used in
+The JSON format was inspired by the object and array format used in JavaScript.
-JavaScript.
-But since Python is older, its syntax for dictionaries and
+But since Python is older, its syntax for dictionaries and lists influenced the
-lists influenced the specification of the JSON syntax, which is why JSON
+specification of the JSON syntax, which is why JSON is nearly identical to a
-is nearly identical to a combination of Python lists and dictionaries:
+combination of Python lists and dictionaries:

 ```text
 {